ctford/cljs-bach/README.md

 ------

 CLJS Bach is purely functional.
-To make synthesiser composition easier, synthesisers are actually functions that take an audio context, a time and a duration and return the actual synthesis notes.
+To make synthesiser composition easier, synthesisers are actually functions that take an audio context, a time and a duration and return the synthesis graph.

+    (defn some-synth [...]
+      (fn [context at duration]
+        ; Create a graph of synthesis nodes.
+      ))

 That's why you need `run-with` to make sound actually happen.